 - Really bad ones who don’t know what they are doing but show up sometimes

 Take advantage of this and people’s mortal fear of math.
-Most people don’t do their own books.
+Most people don’t do their own books and many small business owners overlook this vital task as well.
 As a result, it costs them plenty and they know it.
 They are dying for you to take this burden off their hands if you can provide excellent service.
 To be successful, independent bookkeepers need to be thorough, dependable and accurate as well as skilled in using accounting and sometime spreadsheet software.
 You must enjoy paying attention to details.
 Honesty and integrity are also crucial.

 Master “QuickBooks” – it’s the number one business accounting program in use.
 It’s not that tough to learn and once you do, you’ll have a skill that’s in huge demand.
 Here’s a QuickBooks 20% off coupon to get you started.

 7. Virtual Assistant

 If you are detail oriented, thorough, professional and honest but don’t like bookkeeping, become a virtual assistant.
 Let me tell you a secret.
 I’ve had a virtual assistant for over nine years.
 Hiring her was one of the best business decisions I ever made.
 It also works great for her.
 Virtual assistants don’t need to travel to work or buy work clothes.
 Heck…you can even work in your jammies.

 You’ll put in lots of hours while you’re ramping up, but you’ll be building your business as an independent contractor.
 It’s worth it and you’ll work remotely and use technology to deliver services to clients.
 You can deliver just about any kind of service – no matter how specialized your expertise is.
 Clients hire virtual assistants to save money.
 The VA pays for their own equipment, taxes, training, health care and insurance because they usually qualify as independent contractors.
 Another reason employers need virtual assistants is because they might need help with a temporary project.

 Here’s how you can start: